hudson155/kairo/README.md

   Kairo's hashing library currently only supports simple MD5.
 - [kairo-lazy-supplier](./kairo-lazy-supplier):
   Simple type-wrapping class that allows values to be provided and supplied lazily and asynchronously.
-  Values will not be cached more than once.
+  Values will not be fetched more than once.
 - [kairo-mdc](./kairo-mdc):
   Adds support for mapped diagnostic context (MDC), which is the JVM's way of adding context to log lines.